zzzhang12/Bitcoin-Visualisation/README.md

 4. **Continuous Updates**:
    - The server periodically updates the graph as new transactions are processed.
    - Updated graph data is sent to the clients, ensuring real-time changes are reflected dynamically.

+### Note

+The system was designed specifically for use in the **Data Observatory** environment.
+As such:
+- The full real-time visualization demo may not display properly on a standard desktop setup due to its distributed rendering design.
+- While the controller interface can be accessed in a separate browser tab, the snapshot viewing functionalities rely on API calls to the observatory, which will not function outside the observatory setup.